-Radiant Logistics, Inc. and its consolidated subsidiaries (the "Company") operates as a third-party logistics company, providing multimodal transportation and logistics services primarily to customers based in the United States and Canada.
-The Company services a large and diversified account base, which it supports from an extensive multi-brand network of over 100 operating locations (including 20 Company-owned offices) across North America as well as an integrated international service partner network located in other key markets around the globe.
-As a third-party logistics company, the Company has a vast carrier network asset-based transportation companies, including motor carriers, railroads, airlines and ocean lines.
+Radiant Logistics, Inc. and its consolidated subsidiaries (the "Company", "we" or "us"), operates as a third-party logistics company, providing multi-modal transportation and logistics services primarily in the United States and Canada.
+We service a large and diversified account base consisting of consumer goods, food and beverage, manufacturing and retail customers, which we support from an extensive network of operating locations across North America as well as an integrated international service partner network located in other key markets around the globe.
+We provide these services through a multi-brand network, which includes over 100 operating locations, including a number of independent agents, who we also refer to as our "strategic operating partners" that operate exclusively on our behalf including approximately 20 Company-owned offices.
+As a third-party logistics company, we have a vast carrier network of asset-based transportation companies, including motor carriers, railroads, airlines and ocean lines in our carrier network.

-Through its operating locations across North America, the Company offers domestic and international air and ocean freight forwarding services and freight brokerage services including truckload services, less than truckload services; and intermodal services, which is the movement of freight in trailers or containers by combination of truck and rail.
+Through its operating locations across North America, the Company offers domestic and international air and ocean freight forwarding services and freight brokerage services, including truckload services, less than truckload services, and intermodal services, which is the movement of freight in trailers or containers by combination of truck and rail.
 The Company's primary transportation services involve arranging shipments, on behalf of its customers, of materials, products, equipment and other goods that are generally larger than shipments handled by integrated carriers of primarily small parcels, such as FedEx, DHL and UPS, including arranging and monitoring all aspects of material flow activity utilizing advanced information technology systems.
-The Company also provides other value-added supply chain services, including order fulfillment, inventory management, and warehouse and distribution services (collectively, "MM&D" services), and customs brokerage services to complement its core transportation service offering.
+We also provide other value-added logistics services including materials management and distribution services (collectively, "Materials Management and Distribution" or "MM&D" services), and customs house brokerage ("CHB") services to complement our core transportation service offering.